lilblupig/imprint/README.md

 * [Flask]() is used to provide a structure the Python application, and make use of the Jinja templating language.
 * [Flask Pymongo]() was used to allow Flask to communicate with MongoDB.
 * [DNS Python]() was installed in order to use the Mongo SRV connection string.
-* [Flask_WTF](https://flask-wtf.readthedocs.io/en/1.0.x/) is used to provide form structure, functionality and data validation.
+* [Flask_WTF](https://flask-wtf.readthedocs.io/en/1.0.x/) and [WTForms](https://wtforms.readthedocs.io/en/3.0.x/validators/) are used to provide form structure, functionality and data validation.
 * [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) is used to provide user security around passwords and storage.
 * [Flask-Mail](https://pythonhosted.org/flask-mail/) is used to facilitate email sending from the contact form.
 * [Google Fonts](https://fonts.google.com/) are used to provide the typography for the website.